tom-leamon/design-patterns-JS/docs.md

 ```

 ### Singleton
-ensure a class has only one instance, and provide a global point of access to it.
+Ensure a class has only one instance, and provide a global point of access to it.
 ##### singleton_es6.js
 ```Javascript
 class Person {